Our 2020 Show has been canceled due to the COVID-19 virus.

 For the first time, the exceptional collection of minerals and other geological specimens collected by and donated to the Department of Geology will be on public display.
 Old Main room 0205 has been outfitted to showcase the most valuable and interesting minerals, fossils and mining artifacts in the collection.
 David Lowrie, the curator and MMS Director of the collection and long-time ASO in the Geology Department, has selected a remarkable collection of specimens including rare minerals collected from all over the world, large and beautiful crystals, and samples from Thomas Edison's personal collection.
 Each item has a story.
 The Wayne State Geology Mineral Museum will be open to the public from 5 - 7 p.m. every Friday throughout June.
 Operating hours will be extended in the fall.

-One of the several cases of gems and minerals in Wayne State's Geology Mineral Museum.
+One of the several cases of gems and minerals in Wayne State's Geology Mineral Museum from their website.